ncatlab/nlab-content/pages/2/5/3/4/4352/content.md

-#Cotents#
+#Contents#
-* automatic table of cotents goes here
+* automatic table of contents goes here
 {:toc}

 ## Idea

-A **hypergroup** is a [[algebra|algebraic]] structure similar to a [[group]], but where the composition operation does ot just take two elements to a single product element in the group, but to a subset of elements of the group.
+A **hypergroup** is a [[algebra|algebraic]] structure similar to a [[group]], but where the composition operation does not just take two elements to a single product element in the group, but to a subset of elements of the group.

 ## Definition